• Home

 Orthorexia

 Orthorexia nervosa is an eating disorder characterized by an obsessive focus on eating foods perceived as "healthy" or "pure," leading to restrictive eating patterns that can harm physical, psychological, or social well-being.
-Unlike other eating disorders, the primary concern is not weight loss or body image but an extreme preoccupation with food quality, nutritional content, or rigid dietary rules.
-Individuals with orthorexia may avoid entire food groups, meticulously plan meals, or feel intense guilt or anxiety when deviating from their self-imposed dietary standards.
+Unlike other eating disorders such as anorexia nervosa or bulimia nervosa, where weight loss or body image are primary concerns, orthorexia involves an extreme preoccupation with food quality, nutritional content, or rigid dietary rules.
+Individuals with orthorexia may avoid entire food groups, meticulously plan meals, or feel intense guilt or anxiety when deviating from their self-imposed dietary standards, similar to those struggling with avoidant restrictive food intake.
 This can result in malnutrition, social isolation, or emotional distress.
-Orthorexia is not formally recognized in the DSM-5 but is increasingly acknowledged in clinical settings.
-It can affect people of any age or gender.
-Treatment typically involves psychological therapy, nutritional counseling, and addressing compulsive behaviors.
-Orthorexia is an obsession with healthy or clean eating.
-What makes orthorexia especially tricky is that we live in a society that is obsessed with “healthy eating.”
-We are constantly bombarded with messages of cutting calories, eating more of certain foods, eating less of certain foods and watching out for different ingredients.
-Plus, people in our culture are praised for eating “healthy.”
-Because of this, orthorexia can often go undiagnosed.
-It’s important to note that food should not take up too much of your time or energy.
-If you find that your relationship with food is distracting you from being present with family members and friends, causing anxiety, or preventing you from living life according to your values, it might be time to seek support.
-If you or a loved one is struggling, reach out to our highly skilled clinicians here at Healing Nutrition Therapy who can support you on your recovery journey.
+While orthorexia is not formally recognized in the DSM-5, it is increasingly acknowledged in clinical settings and can affect people of any age or gender.
+Treatment typically involves psychological therapy, nutritional counseling, and addressing compulsive behaviors, much like the anorexia nervosa treatment and bulimia nervosa support.
+Living in a society obsessed with “healthy eating” complicates matters, as we are constantly bombarded with messages about cutting calories and monitoring food choices.
+Consequently, orthorexia often goes undiagnosed.
+It's crucial to recognize that food should not dominate your time or energy.
+If your relationship with food is distracting you from being present with loved ones, causing anxiety, or preventing you from living according to your values, it may be time to seek support.
+Those in need of binge eating disorder help or diabulimia treatment can also benefit from reaching out.
+If you or a loved one is struggling, connect with our highly skilled clinicians here at Healing Nutrition Therapy, who can support you on your recovery journey.

 Diabulimia